I Stopped my 9 to 5 Job to Follow my Dream and Live Abroad

 About a year after moving to Berlin, I got together with a notary public to formally start my first company, a travel agency specializing in scuba diving trips.

 I was the sole operation of the enterprise; all the work was done by yours indeed.
-I contacted hotels, dive shops, transfer services, introducing myself as a German company looking to partner with them, providing customers in exchange for a commission.
+I contacted hotels, dive shops, and transfer services, introducing myself as a German company looking to partner with them, providing customers in exchange for a commission.

 I put together photographs, edited videos, created written content about the trips I would offer, and posted them on the website I started; the shop was open.

 My first customers came in through word of mouth.
 I sold them a two-week trip to the Mexican Caribbean, they paid in advance, and off we went.
 We started diving in the reefs of Mahahual town, a 4-hour drive south of Cancun.
-Mahahual is a lazy fisherman’s town with about one thousand inhabitants, little boutique hotels, white sand beaches with your typical gorgeous turquoise blue Caribbean Sea, and equipped with lush coral reefs.
+Mahahual is a lazy fisherman’s town with about one thousand inhabitants, little boutique hotels, white sand beaches with your typical gorgeous turquoise blue Caribbean Sea, and equipped lush coral reefs.
 My clients Alexandra and Jean were thrilled, and I set them up in a little beach-front hotel.
 We crossed the border to Belize and stayed on Caye Caulker Island to dive into the Great Blue Hole, paradise.
 Belize is a country with many islands you would typically see in documentary films.
 We went back across the border to Mexico after some magnificent diving in Belize and continued the trip itinerary.
 Mayan ruins in Chacchoben, sailing towards the setting sun on the Bacalar Laguna, Cenotes (underwater caves) in Tulum, diving with bull sharks in Playa del Carmen, and snorkeling with whale sharks near Isla Mujeres.
 My clients, who at the end of the trip had become my friends, congratulated me and thanked me for putting together such a wonderful trip; they were happy.

 I scouted several countries and locations all around the globe, looking for unique and off-the-beaten-path places to take my clients on memorable trips.
 I decided not to take on the competition by offering mainstream destinations.
 Although my client profile was reduced, people who traveled to my destinations had a good sense of appreciation for adventure and an open mind.

 I opened another dive travel company in Germany and attended the dive trade shows all over Europe to do networking, looking for service providers to partner with and for clients.
-I later used whatever I photographed and filmed during the trips for marketing content in the shows and my website to sell new trips.
+I later used whatever I photographed and filmed during the trips for marketing content in the shows and on my website to sell new trips.
 I was living the dream, and I loved my work; it made sense to do what I was doing, always glad I was no longer working as an attorney.
 Can you imagine having those paradises as an office?

 Scuba diving took me to Mexico, Belize, Brazil, Croatia, Germany, Holland, Egypt, Maldives, Palau, Thailand, Malaysia, Indonesia; good times!

-Years later, I moved to Brazil and started post-graduate studies in Biodynamic Agriculture, a discipline like organic-only it focuses much more on ecology and soil health.
+Years later, I moved to Brazil and started post-graduate studies in Biodynamic Agriculture, a discipline like organic-only which focuses much more on ecology and soil health.
 I have been planting my food at home for almost two years, learning by doing.
 Today I am excited to start new entrepreneurship with agriculture, a new dream.
 The privilege of producing healthy food to enrich the body, mind, and spirit has now become my reality.
 You see, it is not just about the money.
 Whatever I dedicate my life to must make sense and give joy to my heart.
 I want to feel I am fulfilling a purpose, leaving something meaningful for future generations.

 The food we buy in supermarkets today, even fresh produce, has lost most of its nutritional value because we have overexploited the soil with destructive agriculture.
 Chemical fertilizers may be suitable for plant growth, but they do the ground and our harm.
 Soil is alive, teeming with life, and it is not comprised only of minerals.